todaymare/website/blogs/four-years-five-failures-one-compiler/index.md

 Was this post just a big ad for *margarine*?
 It certainly wasn't the intention but after four years it feels good to finally share something that works, and it couldn't hurt to [check it out](https://github.com/todaymare/margarine) can it?

 and hey, if it resonated with you [consider dropping me a coffee](https://ko-fi.com/todaymare)

-PS: I’ve seen a few people mention they’d have liked a more technical deep dive, totally fair.
-This post was always meant as a story of the journey, not the implementation, but don’t worry: a detailed, technical write-up is already in the works.
-Thanks to everyone who read and shared feedback, seriously appreciate it.